-areas of the undertakings, but only a "collective" knowledge, competence and experience as a whole, to provide for a sound and prudent management of the firm.
-Therefore, it seems that the rule that requires two people to effectively run the business wants to ensure a "better monitoring" activity, and the absence in the Level 2 text of a requirement that the members of the AMSB should, as a whole, be able to provide for the "sound and prudent management" of the undertaking is rather regrettable.
+least a qualification, some experience and knowledge in the following fields: insurance and financial markets, business strategy and business model, system of governance, financial and actuarial analysis, and regulatory framework and requirements.
+Moreover, the notion of "fitness" provides a partial solution to our previous question about the rationale of the "two persons" rule, since it points out that the members of the AMSB must not have an individual "knowledge, competence and experience" within all areas of the undertakings, but only a "collective" knowledge, competence and experience as a whole, to provide for a sound and prudent management of the firm.
+Therefore, it seems that the rule that requires two people to effectively run the business wants to ensure a "better monitoring" activity.
+Notwithstanding that, the absence in the Level II text of a requirement that the members of the AMSB should, as a whole, be able to provide for the "sound and prudent management" of the undertaking is rather regrettable.
+However, every individual board member should have a basic knowledge as well, in order to be able to function properly as a board, follow and participate in discussions, challenge other board members, etc. This level of "basic" knowledge is already quite a hurdle for some to enter to a board.
+Obviously the business of insurance is quite technical, which means that even seasoned directors from outside the insurance industry may struggle to grasp the matter.

-In line with article 273 par.
+In line with Article 273 Sect.
 4 of the Implementing Measures, the "proper" requirement refers to the person's honesty and financial soundness, and is based on the relevant evidence concerning their character, behaviour and business conduct, including any criminal, financial and supervisory aspects, and, obviously, any possible conflicts of interest.
 Proper considerations are relevant for every person working in the undertaking, although a specific assessment can be applied only to employees.
 Otherwise, the persons who effectively run the undertaking or have other key functions are always required to have the same adequate level, irrespective of the nature, scale and complexity of the risk of the business or the undertakings' risk profile 44.